Silent Business Killer: 5 Signs that You are Facing Legacy Software and How to Deal With It

 A good friend of workarounds is what we refer to as technical debt.
 Technical debt is when the development team quickly applies an easy solution rather than choosing a better approach that would take longer.
 Debt accumulates when you’re fixing something on-the-go or don’t invest the development budget properly.

 When the technical debt grows to be significant, the system becomes unstable.
 One fix starts intercepting another, further development becomes impossible, and a complete rework becomes the only way to make things function properly.
 Many legacy applications have a giant technical debt.
 If you are experiencing features that should be redeveloped, it’s a legacy software issue for sure.
+Luckily, you can use technical debt metrics to quantify it.

 5. Failed implementation